 2011-12: Dunn played in 56 of 68 games for Val-d’Or in his first QMJHL season.
 He scored 5 goals with 8 assists and was -12 with 94 penalty minutes (third most for the Foreurs) .
 Val’d’Or reached the playoffs and finished second in the West Division despite a sub-.500 record.
 Dunn played in three of four playoff games in the first round series with Rimouski; scoring 1 goal with 5 penalty minutes.

-2012-13: Dunn provided both scoring and toughness for Val'd-Or in his second season.
-He was the Foreurs' fourth-leading scorer with 25 goals and 27 assists in 53 games, missing most of January, and shared the top plus/minus for the Foreurs (+21) with Anthony Mantha.
-Dunn's 98 penalty minutes were third-most on the team.
-Val-d'Or finished fourth in the West with 35 wins (the most since 2006-07) and reached the second round in the playoffs.
+2012-13: Dunn provided both scoring and toughness for Val’d-Or in his second season.
+He was the Foreurs’ fourth-leading scorer with 25 goals and 27 assists in 53 games, missing most of January, and shared the top plus/minus for the Foreurs (+21) with Anthony Mantha.
+Dunn’s 98 penalty minutes were third-most on the team.
+Val-d’Or finished fourth in the West with 35 wins (the most since 2006-07) and reached the second round in the playoffs.
 Dunn had 3 assists and was -1 with 19 penalty minutes in 10 playoff games.
 In June, he was obtained by his hometown Gatineau Olympiques in a QMJHL draft day trade.
-Dunn was ranked 73rd amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+Dunn was ranked 73rd amongst North American skaters in the Central Scouting final rankings and was selected by Ottawa in the fifth round (138th overall) in the 2013 NHL Draft.

-A pest on the ice, Dunn makes his mark by getting under the skin of his opponents.
-Only average sized, that doesn't stop him from finishing his checks and battling hard against the wall.
-Perhaps even more frustrating for the opposition is that he has some ability to hurt them on the score sheet, as well.
-Though his offensive stats come more from his hard-nosed play rather than dynamic scoring talent, it doesn't matter how pretty a goal is on the scoreboard.
+Dunn is a pest on the ice and makes his mark by getting under the skin of his opponents.
+He has only average size but that doesn't stop him from finishing his checks and battling hard against the wall.
+Perhaps even more frustrating for the opposition is that he has some scoring ability to go with his aggressive play.
+His scoring is often the product of his hard-nosed play rather than dynamic scoring talent but it doesn't matter how pretty a goal is on the scoreboard.
+His hard edge is the strength of his game but has also gotten him in trouble at times when he's crossed the line.